Lesson Options & Pricing

 • a phone or tablet on a stand so I can clearly see the keys and the student

-Most families find that learning from home makes lessons easier to fit into real life, while still feeling focused, supportive, and deeply effective.
+Most folks find that learning from home makes lessons easier to fit into real life, while still feeling focused, supportive, and grounded in real musical growth.

 Free Trial Lesson